Ree Automotive Holding Inc

 What P/E ratio does REE trade at?

-REE does not have a meaningful P/E ratio at this time, typically a sign of unprofitability or an ongoing earnings transition.
+REE does not have a meaningful P/E right now, usually a sign of unprofitability or an earnings transition.
+For unprofitable growth names, price-to-sales is the more useful gauge.

 Is REE a buy based on valuation?